music-suite/music-suite/docs/src/User-Guide.md

 A traversal that targets exactly one element is known as a *lens*.
 We've already seen examples of lenses and traversals in the chapters on [dynamics](TODO) and [articulation](TODO) in the form of `.~` (or `set`) operator.

-> Note: For those familiar with Haskell: Music Suite defines lenses and traversals compatible with `lens` (and `microlens`).
+> Note: For those familiar lenses in Haskell: Music Suite defines lenses and traversals compatible with the `lens` and `microlens` packages.

 Can be used to: